Australia, Spains Black Beast at the F50 Victoria

 Two fast F50 boats sail through blue waters; the Australian, in the foreground, crosses the finish line, while the Spanish, in the background, lags behind.

-The technical key to Australian dominance ⛵
+The key technical aspect of Australian dominance ⛵

 The performance of the Australian team is explained by their precise handling of the foils in gusty wind conditions.
 Slingsby adjusts the angle of attack of the carbon wings with an anticipation that makes the difference at the marks.
 While Botín and Trittel show similar top speed, they lose time in transitions and upwind maneuvers, where controlling the foil height is critical to maintaining lift.